 JOHN: I’ll get to that.
-Okay, at the end of II Corinthians, II Corinthians chapter 13, verse 14, it says, “the grace of the Lord Jesus Christ and the love of God and the communion of the Holy Spirit be with you all.”
+Okay, at the end of 2 Corinthians, 2 Corinthians, chapter 13, verse 14, it says, “the grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit, be with you all.”
 All right, do you agree there are three?

-JOHN: They're all one.
-Because Deuteronomy 6:4 says, “the Lord our God is one Lord," because Jesus said, “I and the Father are one," because He said in one place, it says “the Spirit of God,” and another place, Romans 8:9, it says, “the Spirit of Christ.”
-They’re all one and yet they’re separate.
+JOHN: They are all one.
+Because Deuteronomy 6:4 says, “the Lord our God is one Lord;” because Jesus said, “I and the Father are one;” because He said - in one place, it says “the Spirit of God,” and another place, Romans 8:9, it says, “the Spirit of Christ.”
+They’re all one, and yet they’re separate.

-JOHN: Don’t, don’t say that "one in purpose."
+JOHN: Don’t, don’t say that, one in purpose.
 That’s the lie of the Jehovah’s Witnesses.
 Yeah.
-That’s - that’s particularly Jehovah’s Witnesses and Mormons, too, but that is particularly the Jehovah’s Witness thing.
-But what you...what you need to realize is they're three and yet, one.
-They are three...they are one in essence.
-They are one in essence and yet they are three distinct Persons.
+That’s - that’s particularly Jehovah’s Witnesses - and Mormons, too - but that is particularly the Jehovah’s Witness thing.
+But what you, what you need to realize is they are three, and yet, one.
+They are three - they are one in essence.
+They are one in essence; and yet they are three distinct Persons.
 Now, you can’t understand that.
 There’s no way you could.
-You could say, oh, it’s like ice, water and steam; it’s all H2O.
-No, no, no. Because it can’t be ice, water and steam at one time like God is.
-Say, oh, it's like an egg.
-You have the shell, the yolk and the white.
-No, no, no. God is not like an egg (laughter).
+You could say, “Oh, it’s like ice, water, and steam; it’s all H2O.”
+No, no, no. Because it can’t be ice, water, and steam at one time, like God is.

-JOHN: You can say, oh, it’s like a man.
+JOHN: You can say, “Oh, it’s like a man.
 A man is a son, and if he has a son, he’s a father, and if he has a brother, he’s a brother.
-So, he’s a son, a father and brother all at one time.
+So, he’s a son, a father, and a brother, all at one time.”
 No, no, no.

 JOHN: Indivisible oneness.

-GLORIA: Mm-hmm.
-Well, when He said the Father is mightier than I, then what, why would He...
+AUDIENCE: Uh-huh.
+Well, when He said, “The Father is mightier than I,” then what - why would He –

-GLORIA: But it doesn’t seem like...well, it doesn’t seem like if we’re never to see God and He’s...if He came to earth as man, then we have seen God.
-And He said, no man will see God.
+AUDIENCE: But doesn’t it seem like - well, it doesn’t seem like if we’re never to see God, and He’s - if He came to earth as man, then we have seen God.
+And He said, “No man will see God.”

 JOHN: Well, we’ve seen God in Christ.
-You see, it says in John 1:1 that “In the beginning was the Word and the Word was face-to-face," pros ton theh-on, "was face-to-face with God" in an equality.
-“In the beginning was the Word, the Word was God,” face-to-face with God.
-All...
+You see, it says in John 1:1, that “In the beginning was the Word, and the Word was face to face” - pros ton theon - “was face-to-face with God” - in an equality.
+“In the beginning was the Word, the Word was God,” face to face with God.
+All –

 JOHN: But the Bible says nothing about that.

-QUESTIONER: I wonder if you could just explain a verse.
-In Hebrews, chapter 10, verse 26, I’ll just read it briefly to you.
+AUDIENCE: I wonder if you could just explain a verse.
+In Hebrews, chapter 10, verse 26 - I’ll just read it briefly to you.
 It says, “For if we sin willfully after we have received the knowledge of the truth, there remaineth no more sacrifice for sins.”
 Could you briefly explain that?

-JOHN: Yeah, what it's talking about is a non-Christian, a person who is intellectually convinced that the Gospel is truth, the same as chapter 6, the same as chapter 4, where you have a person who is intellectually convinced in their mind that they have seen all the truth.
-They know that it’s true and if they have the knowledge of the truth and willfully “trample under foot the Son of God," that’s what it says in that verse, and "count the blood of the covenant an unholy thing," they’re doomed.
+JOHN: A person who is intellectually convinced that the Gospel is truth - the same as chapter 6, the same as chapter 4.
+Where you have a person who is intellectually convinced in their mind, they have seen all the truth, they know that it’s true.
+And if they have the knowledge of the truth and willfully “trample underfoot the Son of God” - that’s what it says in that verse – “and count the blood of the covenant an unholy thing” - they’re doomed.
 In other words, it’s talking about one who rejects against full knowledge.
 It’s not talking about a Christian.
 That’s it.

-JOHN: John, my name is John and I’d like to say I think you for your accuracy.
+AUDIENCE: John, my name is John, and I’d like to say I think you for your accuracy.
 I appreciate that.
-And my question is, my father, he’s a Seventh Day Adventist...
+And my question is, my father, he’s a Seventh Day Adventist.

-JOHN: ...and I think I’ve heard you say on one of your tapes that you’ve referred to Seventh Day Adventists as our friends and if that’s possible, I think I’ve heard you say that.
-And I wonder if Ellen G. White is a false prophet, if...
+AUDIENCE: And I think I’ve heard you say on one of your tapes that you’ve referred to Seventh Day Adventists as our friends, and - that’s possible, I think I’ve heard you say that.
+And I wonder if Ellen G. White is a false prophet, if –

-JOHN MACARTHUR: Well, basically, and I don’t want to get into too much on this cause it would take a long time.
-Ellen G. White, let me approach it another way.
+JOHN: Well, basically - and I don’t want to get into too much on this, ‘cause it would take a long time.
+Ellen G. White - let me approach it another way.
 Yeah, Ellen G. White was not a true prophet, no question about that.

-JOHN MACARTHUR: Well, some of them do.
+JOHN: Well, some of them do.
 There’s probably going to be a split in the Seventh Day Adventists.
-I just got a letter about, it was kind of an interesting letter.
-They asked me to speak at their five-year quintennial with 1,200 of their pastors and their national meeting.
+I just got a letter about - it was kind of an interesting letter.
+They asked me to speak at their five-year quintennial, with 1,200 of their pastors and their national meeting.
 They invited me to be the speaker.
-They said we need to hear your message.
-About a week later they called up and said we've changed our mind.
+They said, “We need to hear your message.”
+About a week later, they called up and said, “We’ve changed our mind.”
 See, but that’s okay.
 What that showed me was there’s a tremendous tension.
 Many of them are moving away.
-Through the years, there has been, in the midst of the Seventh Day Adventists movement, a remnant of real believers and I think those are the ones to whom I would refer.
-There are some who are still banking on their salvation based on their legalism and they're lost.
-But when I use the word "friend," friends, Roman, countrymen, lend me your ear, you know, that's a big word.

-STEPHANIE: Good evening, my name is Stephanie and I thank you for tonight.
+AUDIENCE: Good evening, my name is Stephanie, and I thank you for tonight.
 It’s been really a joy for me.

 JOHN: Thank you.

-STEPHANIE: My question is very elementary so I hope everybody bears with me.
-Tonight I told my mom that I was coming here and that I did have some questions and she said, like a lot of people have, there are so many people, well, there are so many Bibles and there are so many people who interpret the Bible, how do you know what’s the correct interpretation?
+AUDIENCE: My question is very elementary, so I hope everybody bears with me.
+Tonight, I told my mom that I was coming here and that I did have some questions, and she said, like a lot of people have, “There are so many people, and” - well, “There are so many Bibles, and there are so many people who interpret the Bible, how do you know what’s the correct interpretation?”